 In 1972, Dimitrov assumed the position of conductor of the Plovdiv Philharmonic Orchestra, and from 1981 has served as the Principal Conductor and Director of the State Opera Rousse, as well as conductor at the Sofia Opera.

 In 1990-1995, he directed the San Marino Symphony Orchestra and was conferred with the highest distinction of the Republic – Cavalier of the Santa Agatha Order.

-From the 1995/1996 season, Georgi Dimitrov functions as music director and principal conductor of the Plovdiv Philharmonic Orchestra.
-In the capacity of conductor of the Opera and Philharmonic Society of Plovdiv, he has realized numerous projects, tours of the ensemble at home and abroad, as well as participation in the opening ceremony of the European Month of Culture – Plovdiv (1999), directly broadcast on the Eurovision.
+Since the 1995/1996 season, Georgi Dimitrov functions as music director and principal conductor of the Plovdiv Philharmonic Orchestra.
+In the capacity of conductor of the Opera and Philharmonic Society of Plovdiv, he has realized numerous projects, tours of the ensemble at home and abroad, as well as participation in the opening ceremony of the European Month of Culture – Plovdiv (1999), directly broadcasted on the Eurovision.

 His impressive repertoire includes symphonic works, opera works, cantata-oratorical pieces.
 The premiere performances of works by the Bulgarian composers Konstantin Iliev, Simeon Pironkov, Lazar Nikolov, Krassimir Kurkchiyski, Georgi Arnaudov and others are memorable; his interpretations of works by classical composers, among which a special place is occupied by the works of Ludwig van Beethoven; of 19th and 20th century examples by Anton Bruckner and Gustav Mahler, Sergei Prokofiev and Dmitri Shostakovich, Arnold Schoenberg, Leonard Bernstein and many others.